Feet of Mud

 Feet of Mud is a 1924 silent black and white short film starring Harry Langdon directed by Harry Edwards and produced by Mack Sennett.
 It was reshown as part of Comedy Capers in a shortened version under the title of The Football Hero.

-The title of the film is a parody on Cecil B. Demille's "Feet of Clay" which was released only a few months before.
+The title of the film is a parody on Cecil B. DeMille's Feet of Clay, which was released only a few months before.
 There is no similarity in plot.

 Plot

 Harold is sitting on the side lines at a college football match.
-He is dismayed when a player is injured and the coach says h has to play.
+He is dismayed when a player is injured and the coach says he has to play.
 He removes the cushions from his pants.
 He uses the excess space to secrete the ball and has to run fast the whole length of the pitch when the whole opposition chase him.
 The crowd is elated when he scores a touchdown and Nina comes to embrace him, to the anger of Donald her boyfriend.
 Harold's mother embraces him also.

 We are told Nina's father had to have a big house to cover his big cellar.
 We see a beautiful two storey mansion.
 Harold is being introduced to Nina's father.
 He requires any prospective son-in-law to "clean up the street"...
 He gives him a note to get a job with the City Engineer.
 The "engineering job" is as a street cleaner in New York City the camera pans out to show Times Square.

 We are told that Harold is working his way through college.
 He has a job cleaning the streets in Chinatown, where he wears a very white uniform with a pith helmet.
 He brushes some bricks down an open manhole and predictably hits a man on the head.
 He uses a spike to pick up paper and spikes a policeman in the calf and gets beaten on the backside as a result.
 The manhole man throws a brick to hit Harry and hits the policeman instead, who thinks Harry threw it.
 The policeman is arresting him when Harold's mother comes along carrying her Bible.
 Harry tries to hide behind the policeman, in shame.
 He escapes into a crowd rushing onto an underground train.
 He is marked in the moving crowd by his broom held aloft.
 When he gets to the train he holds the broom horizontally barring his own entry (and the crowd behind).
 He ends up on the floor pinned by the broom handle over his neck, with people standing on each end.
 He accidentally pulls the conductor's trousers down.
 When the crowd rushes off at the next station he is freed momentarily before a new crowd rush on.
 The next stop is Mott Street.
 Harry stands at the wrong side of the carriage to get off and misses the stop.
 He decides to bolt the door for new passengers getting on.
 As the conductor unbolts it he opens the door on the opposite side and the crowd pass straight through.